 These super easy Fruit Fries are a healthier way to enjoy fries this summer!
-Crunchy bites of melon with a creamy coconut dip takes your average fruit platter to the next level!
+Crunchy bites of melon with a creamy coconut yogurt fruit dip takes your average fruit platter to the next level!
 Serve with my chocolate dipped pineapple pops for a refreshing sweet summer treat!
 Don't forget to check out my other party snacks!

 Fruit platters have been served at parties for years!
 And I don't know about you, but they are a bit meh lately.

-Fruit That Can Easily Be Cut Into Sticks
+Fruit That Can Easily Be Cut Into Fries

 Not ALL fruit can be cut into sticks.
 These are the ones that work best: